Below is a chart for every Member of Congress that is live-tracking their support for eating disorders items.

-(2) SERVE Act: The bipartisan Supporting Eating Disorders Recovery Through Vital Expansion Act (SERVE) Act:
+SERVE Act (H.R.1309/S.194): The bipartisan Supporting Eating Disorders Recovery Through Vital Expansion Act (SERVE) Act:

 - Extends the age limit for military family members to access residential eating disorders care from 20 years old up to the Medicare-eligibility age of 65.